resteasy/resteasy.github.io/_posts/2021-01-19-deploy-resteasy-wadl-to-wildfly.md

 $
 ```

-From the above output, we can see the Wildfly on my machine is using RESTEasy `3.14.0.Final` by default.
+From the above output, we can see the WildFly on my machine is using RESTEasy `3.14.0.Final` by default.
 So the `resteasy-wadl` module you used better to keey sync with it, or there *may* have incompatible issues.

-Another possible solution is to upgrade the RESTEasy modules inside Wildfly, this way you can use the newest RESTEasy releases, and here is the document describing how to do it:
+Another possible solution is to upgrade the RESTEasy modules inside WildFly, this way you can use the newest RESTEasy releases, and here is the document describing how to do it:

 * [Upgrading RESTEasy within WildFly](https://docs.jboss.org/resteasy/docs/4.5.8.Final/userguide/html_single/index.html#upgrading-wildfly)

-Please note the above solution maybe *unsafe*, because the resteasy-module version may not be integrated and tested by Wildfly team yet.
+Please note the above solution maybe *unsafe*, because the resteasy-module version may not be integrated and tested by WildFly team yet.

-Above is the Wildfly side that needs to be noted.
+Above is the WildFly side that needs to be noted.
 Coming back to the project side, here is the sample code to enable the `resteasy-wadl` module:

 ```java
 import org.jboss.resteasy.wadl.ResteasyWadlDefaultResource;